DataBiosphere/terra-cli/README.md

 The list of resources in a workspace is maintained on the Terra Workspace Manager server.
 The CLI caches this list of resources locally, so that external tools (see section below) are not slowed down by round-trips to Workspace Manager.
-The CLI updates the cache on every call to a `terra resources` command.
-So, if you are working in a shared workspace, you can run `terra resources list` (for example) to pick up any changes that your collaborators have made.
+The CLI updates the cache on every call to a `terra resource` command.
+So, if you are working in a shared workspace, you can run `terra resource list` (for example) to pick up any changes that your collaborators have made.

 ##### GCS bucket lifecycle rules
-GCS bucket lifecycle rules are specified by passing a JSON-formatted file path to the `terra resources create gcs-bucket` command.
+GCS bucket lifecycle rules are specified by passing a JSON-formatted file path to the `terra resource create gcs-bucket` command.
 The expected JSON structure matches the one used by the `gsutil lifecycle` [command](https://cloud.google.com/storage/docs/gsutil/commands/lifecycle).
 This structure is a subset of the GCS resource [specification](https://cloud.google.com/storage/docs/json_api/v1/buckets#lifecycle).
 Below are some example file contents for specifying a lifecycle rule.